VOICES Sonoma Youth Intern

-My name is Amarette Ficco and I am the Health Navigator for VOICES Napa and Sonoma.
-My first job was with the family business, North Coast Ice Company.
-I helped bag ice and would go on deliveries with my dad.
+My name is Amarette Ficco and I am the Health & Wellness Program Director for VOICES Sonoma, Napa, and Solano.
+My first job was with the family business, North Coast Ice Company, where I would help my mom with the paperwork, bag ice, and go on deliveries with my dad.

-The most valuable life lesson I have learned so far is being taught me what unconditional love is by having my son.
-This encourages me to strive for my best everyday.
+The most valuable life lesson I have learned so far is unconditional love.
+My son teaches me this everyday and encourages me to strive for my best.
 My definition of “happiness” is feeling healthy and well in all aspects mind, body, and spirit.

-If I had unlimited funding, I would create a wellness center that connects young people to everything that they need to feel healthy and well.
-I am lucky enough to be working on this right now!
+If I had unlimited funding, I would create a wellness center that provides access to everything a person needs to feel healthy and well, and it would have a miniature therapy horse onsite.
+I am lucky enough to be working towards this right now!

 You can reach me at firstname.lastname@example.org.